Shaken, not stirred: Pierce Brosnan

-In GoldenEye, Bond orders the drink in a casino while talking with Xenia Onatopp, and later, Zukovsky refers to Bond as a "charming, sophisticated secret agent.
+In GoldenEye, Bond (Pierce Brosnan) orders the drink in a casino while talking with Xenia Onatopp (Famke Janssen), and later, Valentin Zukovsky (Robbie Coltrane) refers to Bond as a "charming, sophisticated secret agent.
 Shaken, but not stirred."
-In Tomorrow Never Dies, Paris Carver orders the drink for Bond after the two meet again after years apart.
+In Tomorrow Never Dies, Paris Carver (Teri Hatcher) orders the drink for Bond after the two meet again after years apart.
 While Paris' choice of drink had changed, Bond's had not.
 In The World Is Not Enough, Bond orders the drink in Zukovsky's casino.
 In Die Another Day, Bond is coming back on a rather turbulent British Airways flight.
-The air hostess (played by Roger Moore's daughter Deborah) serves him his martini, to which Bond replies, "Luckily I asked for it shaken".
-Later in the film, when Bond travels to Gustav Graves' ice palace in Iceland, he orders another martini, sarcastically telling the bartender "Plenty of ice, if you can spare it."
+The air hostess (played by Roger Moore's daughter Deborah Moore) serves him his martini, to which Bond replies, "Luckily I asked for it shaken".
+Later in the film, when Bond travels to Gustav Graves's (Toby Stephens) ice palace in Iceland, he orders another martini, ironically telling the bartender "Plenty of ice, if you can spare it."

 Daniel Craig

-The Vesper was reused in the 2006 film version of Casino Royale, while Bond is playing poker to defeat Le Chiffre.
-Daniel Craig's Bond ordered the drink, providing great detail about how it should be prepared.
-The other poker players order the Vesper as well, with Felix Leiter telling the bartender to "Keep the fruit" with his.
-Later, after Bond loses money to Le Chiffre, he orders another martini, but when the barman asks whether he would like it shaken or stirred, Bond snaps, "Do I look like I give a damn?"
+The Vesper was reused in the 2006 film version of Casino Royale, while Bond (Daniel Craig) is playing poker to defeat Le Chiffre (Mads Mikkelsen).
+Bond ordered the drink, providing great detail about how it should be prepared.
+The other poker players order the Vesper as well, with Felix Leiter (Jeffrey Wright) telling the bartender (Martin Ucík) to "keep the fruit" with his.
+Later, after Bond loses money to Le Chiffre, he orders another martini, but when the barman (Dusan Pelech) asks whether he would like it shaken or stirred, Bond snaps, "Do I look like I give a damn?"

-In Quantum of Solace, the bartender on an aeroplane gives the precise recipe for the Vesper from Fleming's novel Casino Royale, which was a minor anachronism, since Kina Lillet was reformulated (removing the Kina) in 1986, 22 years before the film's production.
+In Quantum of Solace, the bartender on an aeroplane (Jake Seal) gives the precise recipe for the Vesper from Fleming's novel Casino Royale, which was a minor anachronism, since Kina Lillet was reformulated (removing the Kina) in 1986, 22 years before the film's production.
 Bond is purported to have drunk six of them.

-In Skyfall, when talking to Bond girl Sévérine at a casino bar, the bartender is seen shaking Bond's martini before pouring it, to which Bond comments "perfect".
+In Skyfall, when talking to Bond girl Sévérine (Bérénice Marlohe) at a casino bar, the bartender (Orion Lee) is seen shaking Bond's martini before pouring it, to which Bond comments "perfect".